 - Set up temporary string-lines for alignment.
 Place a temporary string-line at the bottom corner of any sloped area created by falls.
 Set it up slightly inward from the pavement's edge restraint to align the first row of blocks.
 Set up a second string-line perpendicular to the first one to ensure courses remain aligned.
 With the string-lines in place, fill the area between them with block paving. - Start laying blocks at the edge restraint, working up the slope and beginning in one of the bottom corners. - Maintain a 3mm higher level for the blocks than the final finished level and keep joints between blocks typically at 2-5mm wide.
-(Do not butt joint blocks or rely on nibs for spacing as these are only provided to stop the edges of the blocks from coming into contact in transportation). - When installing more than one pack of paving it is important to pick blocks from a minimum of 3 packs at a time to ensure a thorough random colour mix, this should be done with any colour of blocks, however it is critically important with multicoloured blocks to avoid banding or patching.
+(Do not butt joint blocks or rely on nibs for spacing as these are only provided to stop the edges of the blocks from coming into contact in transportation). - When installing more than one pack of paving it is important to pick blocks from a minimum of 3 packs at a time to ensure a thorough random colour mix, this should be done with any colour of blocks, however it is critically important with multi-coloured blocks to avoid banding or patching.
 Blocks should be taken vertically from the packs in a diagonal manner rather than horizontally across the top of a pack.
 This will ensure an even distribution of colour throughout the installation and will disguise any slight colour variance which may be encountered between batches. - Maintain an open face while laying blocks for easier placement of adjacent blocks next to each other. - Move string-lines up the paved area as you work and make adjustments as needed. - Use a mechanical block splitter or saw to cut the blocks accurately, ensuring a joint width of 2-5mm.
-(Note: Cut blocks should be at least 1/3 of their original length, and blocks smaller than 1⁄4 of their original size should not be used.
+(Note: Cut blocks should be at least 1/3 of their original length, and blocks smaller than 1⁄2 of their original size should not be used.
 Avoid cutting blocks along their length as it weakens them.
-If necessary, use inboard cutting away from the pavement edge). - Whenever possible, position the cut face of a block against an adjacent block chamfer instead of an edge restraint. - Do not load laying sand on the face of the blocks which you have installed to work from.
-Certain laying sands have a high iron content which, when damp, can leach out into the face of the paving.
-This will stain light coloured and textured block paving leaving an orange/brown stain.
+If necessary, use inboard cutting away from the pavement edge).